5 Managed Service Myths Busted

 Myth #4.
 An MSP will replace my valuable employees.

 In consideration of Myth #3, IT leaders should view MSPs as an extension of the IT team, not as a replacement.
 MSPs are experts at managing infrastructures and services.
 They are NOT experts in YOUR business.
-For that reason alone, replacing an IT staff with a MSP is a bad idea.
+For that reason alone, replacing an IT staff with an MSP is a bad idea.

 Myth #5.
 I can hire the specialized expertise we need.